 They are gregarious in nature and will school with their own kind and with other similar-looking relatives like the Raphael Catfish Platydoras armatulus, Spiny Catfish Acanthodoras spinosissimus, and Blue-eye catfish or Longnose Dora Platydoras hancockii.

 The Spotted Raphael Catfish have a cylindrical, arrow-shaped body with a flattened belly.
 Females are more full bodied than males.
-They can reach up to 5.9 inches (15 cm) in length, and have a lifespan of about 10 years.
+They can reach up to 5.9 inches (15 cm) in length.
+They are known to have a lifespan of about 10 years, however hobbyists have reported them living up to 15 to 20 years.

 These catfish have a large head with small eyes.
 The mouth is large and there are three pairs of barbels, one on the upper jaw and two on the lower.
 As with all in its genus, they are tough skinned catfish with a well-developed nuchal shield in front of the dorsal fin.
 Bony bony lumps form thorny scutes along the lateral line.